FLASH SALES: discover new special offers every week!

 Maintenance is easy: witch hazel is a bush that is almost insensitive to most diseases as well as to attacks from insects or parasitic organisms.
 However, it can be affected by coral disease and armillaria.

-To combat coral disease: remove and burn the branches showing orange pustules and apply a sealant and a fungicidal treatment if necessary.
+To combat coral disease: remove and burn branches showing orange pustules and apply a sealant and a fungicidal if necessary.

 Armillaria is a fungus favoured by excess moisture that infiltrates at the root level and destroys the young plant abruptly.
-It is then advisable to remove the plant and replace the soil all around.
+Removal of the plant and replacement of the surrounding soil are then recommended.

-Pruning is not necessary, except to rebalance the shape that becomes more pronounced with age after flowering.
+Pruning is not necessary, except to rebalance the habit after flowering, which becomes more pronounced with age.

 If you are growing witch hazel in a pot: